mhuang03/mhua-ng/src/lib/thoughts/monifactory.md

 Near the beginning of the game (MV, if you're interested), one very powerful (haha) source of resources and power is through a mod called Hostile Neural Networks (HNN).
 Through it, one can generate a plethora of basic metals, gems, mob drops, and more, all from some cobblestone, water, and power.
 The mod is themed around killing virtual mobs in "simulation chambers" and then producing loot in "fabrication chambers."

 Importantly, the main resource consumed by simulation chambers--pulsating prediction matrices--needs only ender pearls, which is one of the possible outputs (all other inputs can be obtained through some processing of cobblestone and water).
-Though the crafting tree is somewhat convoluted, using one simulation chamber to produce ender pearls is sufficient to support running something like 7 other simulation chambers.
+Though the crafting tree is somewhat convoluted, using one simulation chamber to produce ender pearls is sufficient to support running something like seven other simulation chambers.
 The process can thus be bootstrapped.

 In this manner, many of the early-game resources, like diamonds, redstone, iron, and more, can be automated given sufficient power; and wouldn't you know it, diamonds can be burned for power.
 As a result, HNN lines can bootstrap both resource and power generation, and setting them up is a fairly scalable way to obtain both.